 This is the plan of keeping the project running once it is financed, built and put on position:

-Schools and universities will have the opportunity of reserving certain times to connect live from their classroom to the underwater habitat (as still done in Jules Undersea Lodge in Florida/USA).
+Live classrooms: schools and universities will have the opportunity of reserving certain times to connect live from their classroom to the underwater habitat (as still done in Jules Undersea Lodge in Florida/USA).
 They will be able to send their own participant to connect to.
 Since Stage 1 of the project aims a shallow depth it will also be accessible to students.
 Fees for these offers will be as low as possible in order to involve the most important group of people: the young generation, that is forming the future of this blue planet.

 Science: Underwater Archaeology

 The beginning Stage 1 of the project will be a mobile habitat.
 Like this it surely will attract the attention of underwater archaeologists as discussed already with leading authorities in this sector, who expressed their interest.
 Underwater habitats were not used for underwater archaeology yet, so the potential of them can only be estimated roughly, while the Mediterranean is the cradle of western civilization and therefore full of historical sites.
 The habitat and the support team can then be reserved for certain projects.

 Main ad panel: On the outer shell of any module a replaceable panel will be installed.
 Advertisers will be able to rent that panel for different periods of time, e.g. 3, 6, 9, 12 months.
 Technically, the panel will be prepared, fixed on the habitat and removed in the end of the contract period.
 The price will vary according to the introduction of new components which are likely to attract special media coverage.

 Minor ad panels: There will be several other panels on key locations inside the habitat.
 Any interview or photography will contain these panels.

 There are several different possibilities to include tourists into the daily turnover:

 - boat tours for snorklers, swimmers and freedivers